krother/advanced_python/classes/class_diagram.md

     print(pf.size)
     print(pf.get_walls())

-Although our class does nothing yet, it helps to think about your desing and write other code that depends on it.
+Although our class does nothing yet, it helps to think about your design and write other code that depends on it.

 ----